 Cable Management Systems

 Using cable ties looks good until you need to change a cable.
-You have to raise your standing desk to reach the cables, then cut all the cable ties, attach the new cable, and re-attach several new cable ties.
+You have to raise your standing desk to reach the wires, then cut all the cable ties, attach the new cable, and re-attach several new cable ties.
 Cramming all your cables in a raceway gets the cables off the floor, but nothing is holding the cables in place.
 You still need to plug things in.
 Depending upon the location of a power strip or outlet, there are still power cables that hang down.
 These hanging cables look bad, and you always run the risk of snagging wires with your foot or a drawer.

-If you decide to use a complete cable management system under your standing desk, you’ll find they are more expensive compared to other solutions.
+If you decide to use a complete wire management system under your standing desk, you’ll find they are more expensive compared to other solutions.
 Using such a system provides several advantages over most of these solutions.

 The Box Cable Management System